Jump to topic

 Preventive dental treatments for children include sealants and fluoride.
-Both of these treatments help protect the teeth from cavities.
+Both of these treatments help prevent cavity formation.

 If a child has deep pits and grooves in their baby (primary) teeth, a sealant might be placed to prevent tooth decay.
 However, sealants are usually not placed on permanent teeth because they aren't strong enough.

 If children establish dental care practices at home, they are less likely to develop cavities.
-These habits include fluoride use, brushing twice a day, and flossing regularly.
+These habits include fluoride use, brushing twice a day, and flossing once a day.
 If a child does have a cavity, it’s crucial to seek restorative treatment, such as fillings or crowns.

 Since the introduction of fluoride, there has been a decrease in dental caries in children and adults.